SSWConsulting/SSW.Rules.Content/rules/build-cross-platform-apps/rule.md

 There are two approaches to building cross-platform apps.
 One is to write a SPA and use a wrapper technology like Cordova or Electron to turn your SPA into an installable app.
 This is a good approach if you already have a fully functioning web app and want it to be available for users to install via an app store.

 The other approach is to use an API that is a single, cross-platform abstraction that compiles to native code that is executable on your target platforms.
-This is the approach taken by .NET MAUI (previously Xamarin), Flutter and React Native.
+This is the approach taken by .NET MAUI (previously Xamarin), Flutter, and React Native.

 ### When to use a web wrapper